Channel

 GENCODE_PATH ${CMAKE_CURRENT_BINARY_DIR})

-After this, simply link the example_pb_gencode
+After that, just link the example_pb_gencode

 CMake Target to use the protocol.
 For example: